 2. Notice The Location

 Pimples caused by stress typically exist on the oilier parts of one’s skin.
-This includes the T-bone (forehead and nose) as well as the area around the lips and chin.
+This includes the T-zone (forehead and nose) as well as the area around the lips and chin.

 3. Observe The Frequency Of The Breakout On A Particular Location